 Stabilizing Global Financial Markets Score: 6 As a globally oriented country with a high degree of international economic integration, including financial market integration, New Zealand has a strong interest in promoting a stable, efficient and transparent international financial system.
 There is a commitment to preventing criminal financial activities, including tax evasion.
 The Inland Revenue department's audit activities focus on cases in which multinationals appear to be avoiding taxes.
 In May 2016, it was announced that New Zealand had joined an OECD initiative to allow all participating tax jurisdictions to exchange information on the economic activity of multinational corporations among participating countries.
+In June 2017, New Zealand signed the OECD Multilateral Convention to Implement Tax Treaty-Related Measures to Prevent Base Erosion and Profit Shifting (known as the Multilateral Instrument).
 However, New Zealand is too small a player in the international arena to contribute proactively to the regulation and supervision of financial markets.
 It concentrates on regional arenas, such as the Asia-Pacific Economic Cooperation (APEC).
 Even here, the country has only limited ability to shape the regulatory process within multilateral institutions.

 NZ joins country-by-country reporting.
 Tax Policy - Inland Revenue.
-18 May 2016 (http://taxpolicy.ird.govt.nz/news/2016-05-18-nz-joins-country-reporting) (accessed September 17, 2016).
+18 May 2016 (http://taxpolicy.ird.govt.nz/news/2016-05-18-nz-joins-country-country-reporting) (accessed September 17,